Siddharthbadal/Python-Projects/adsearch/README.md

 ### Ads Finder with NLP

 App allows user to enter to a blog url to find the related ads and keywords.

 	-   Shows keywords
-	-   Shows erelated ads with images and URL
+	-   Shows related ads with images and URL

 Modules Used:

 	- NTLK
 	- django
 	- pandas